 In a nutshell the difference is SPEED.
 The G in 2G, 3G and 4G stands for Generation, and they refer 2nd, 3rd and 4th generation of wireless technology.
 The newer generation is faster, more secure and more reliable.
 1G was offered in analog technology (AMPS), and since 2G signals are transmitted in digital format in GSM and CDMA technologies.

-So, what are the speeds delivered in each of the 2G, 3G, 4G and 4G LTE technology?
+So, what are the speeds delivered in each of the 2G, 3G, 4G, 4G LTE and 5G technology?

 1G – The analog 1G offered simple telephony service without data.